Postdoctoral Fellowships

 Stage Three

 LSE DTP Postdoctoral Fellowship Awards Panel will consider applications nominated by departments.
-The panel will rank the nominated applications, and the top four candidates will receive offers from the DTP.
-Remaining applications will be placed on a reserve list until four fellowship posts have been accepted by successful applicants.
+The panel will rank the nominated applications, and the top five applicants will receive offers from the DTP.
+Remaining applications will be placed on a reserve list until five fellowship posts have been accepted by successful applicants.

 Stage Four

-As each ESRC DTP makes funding decisions on behalf of the ESRC, successful applicants who accept their postdoctoral fellowship offer are then required to submit their proposal to ESRC.
+For final confirmation of award, successful applicants who accept their postdoctoral fellowship offer from LSE DTP are required to submit their proposal to ESRC.

 4. Mandatory Attachments